Charlie and the Chocolate Factory at the Theatre Royal

 The test of such a show must surely be the reaction of the children in the audience.
 Not one child seemed to lose attention from the stage all night – a truly enjoyable experience right to the last magical moment.

-Charlie and the Chocolate Factory is on at the Theatre Royal, Drury Lane from 26th June 2013, for further information or to book visit here.
+Charlie and the Chocolate Factory is at the Theatre Royal, Drury Lane from 26th June 2013.
+For further information or to book visit the theatre’s website here.

 Watch Charlie and the Chocolate Factory – an Introduction here: